top of page

 • Acute Insomnia: This type of insomnia is short-term and typically lasts for a few nights or weeks.
 It is often triggered by stressful life events, significant changes, or acute medical conditions.
 Once the underlying cause is resolved, sleep patterns usually return to normal.

-• Chronic Insomnia: Chronic insomnia is more persistent and lasts for at least three nights a week for three months or longer.
+• Chronic Insomnia: This is more persistent and lasts for at least three nights a week for three months or longer.
 It may be a primary condition or occur as a result of other medical, psychological, or lifestyle factors.

 Symptoms of Insomnia:

-• Difficulty falling asleep at the beginning of the night
+• Difficulty falling and being able to stay asleep from the beginning of the night

 • Frequent awakenings during the night